xjdrew/levent/README.md

 get levent
 -----------

-Install lua 5.2 or newer.
+Install lua 5.3 or newer(for lua5.2 and below, see branch lua5.2).

 Clone [the repository](https://github.com/xjdrew/levent).